James J. Kuffner Jr.: Google

 Kuffner joined Google in 2009 and was a member of the software engineering team that developed the Google self-driving car.
 Kuffner is also known for introducing the term "Cloud Robotics" in 2010 to describe how network-connected robots could take advantage of distributed computation and data stored in the cloud.

 Kuffner co-founded with Andy Rubin Google's investments in Robotics technology, built primarily from the acquisition of innovative companies such as Boston Dynamics, Schaft, Industrial Perception, Meka and Redwood Robotics.
 Kuffner was appointed head of the Robotics division after Andy Rubin's departure from Google in October 2014.

 In May 2015, Kuffner brought together researchers in robotics, computer vision, and machine learning technology within Google Research to help realize the original Cloud Robotics concept.

 Toyota

 In Jan 2016, Dr. Kuffner joined the Toyota Research Institute (TRI) where he was appointed the Chief Technology Officer and Area Lead, Cloud Intelligence.

 In March 2018, Toyota announced a $2.8 billion investment in the creation of a new company, Toyota Research Institute - Advanced Development (TRI-AD), with Dr. Kuffner as chief executive officer (CEO).
 TRI-AD is headquartered in Tokyo, and is reported to ultimately employ over 1,000 engineers for the development of software for automated driving and artificial intelligence.

+In April 2021, Kuffner was picked to run Woven Planet, Toyota's subsidiary for developing future technology in cars.
+In October 2023, Kuffner gave up his job after 2½ years in the role and became a senior fellow at Toyota, working on digital-skill development and education within the company in addition to software development.